Join Discord

 - Worlding Raga, Ian Cheng

 We can trace the emergence of the era of Worlding around the 1960s, when artists began to notice the potential for narratives to shift from “the interiority of the individual [...] into a communitarian field.”
 Characteristic of this era is the explosive, outwards motion of lightning-bolt narratives - multiply authored, horizontally organised, and endlessly mutating compositions that enable a levelling, even democratising, creative process aimed at including and activating the audience.
 The narrative still has a beginning, but one that can now fork into a myriad of possible endings.
-With great prescience Umberto Eco described the act of Worlding in his essay; The open work: Form and indeterminacy in contemporary poetics, where he draws on information theory to describe open artworks as those containing a multiplicity of possible interpretations.
+With great prescience, Umberto Eco described the act of Worlding in his essay; The Open Work, where he draws on information theory to describe open artworks as those containing a multiplicity of possible interpretations.
 Eco’s open work emphasises the plurality of meaning, in which the author spawns a field of possibilities rather than a definitive work of art.

-Through this process, the world breaks free of its amber shell, dispelling the curse that has kept it frozen in time.
-It becomes alive, evolving, welcoming and listening to the wills of its inhabitants.
-This ambition becomes, to us, most articulated in recent MMOs such as Ultima Online, World of Warcraft, EVE Online and the work of artist Ian Cheng.
+Through this process, the World breaks free of its amber shell, dispelling the curse that has kept it frozen in time.
+It becomes alive, evolving, welcoming, and attentive to the wills of its inhabitants.
+This ambition becomes, to us, most articulated in recent MMOs such as Ultima Online, World of Warcraft, EVE Online, and the work of artist Ian Cheng.

-In these worlds the narrative space is seemingly opened into a communitarian field of interactions.
-At first this lives up to the promise of a potential return to collective authorship.
-And yet the underlying logics which define the interactions, the ruleset and virtual economies are set in stone according to the will of their authors (now replaced with a new organisational form, the so called game studio).
+In these Worlds, the narrative space is opened into a communitarian field of interactions.
+This shift seemingly lives up to the promise of a potential return to collective authorship.
+And yet, the underlying logics which define the interactions, the ruleset, and virtual economies remain set in stone according to the will of their authors (now replaced with a new organizational form, the so-called game studio).

 THE ERA OF WORLD WEAVING